-Coming up – National Safe Boating Week, May 18-24, which promotes safe and responsible boating, and Endangered Species Day, May 17th, which recognizes the efforts to conserve and protect America’s most imperiled species.
+Coming up are National Safe Boating Week, May 18–24, which promotes safe and responsible boating, and Endangered Species Day, May 17, which recognizes the efforts to conserve and protect America’s most imperiled species.

-The free decals, signs, and banners mentioned above can be obtained by contacting Save the Manatee Club via e-mail at firstname.lastname@example.org, by regular mail at 500 N. Maitland Ave., Maitland, FL 32751, or by calling toll free at 1-800-432-JOIN (5646).
+The free decals, signs, and banners mentioned above can be obtained by contacting Save the Manatee Club via e-mail at email@example.com or by calling toll-free at 1-800-432-JOIN (5646).

 Save the Manatee Club, established in 1981 by the late renowned singer-songwriter, author, and entrepreneur Jimmy Buffett, along with former Florida Governor and U.S. Senator Bob Graham, is dedicated to safeguarding manatees and preserving their aquatic habitat.
 For more information about manatees and the Club’s efforts, visit savethemanatee.org or call 1-800-432-JOIN (5646).